Taking Immediate Action When Charged With A Failure To Identify Yourself

 § 38.02.
 Failure To Identify.

-(a) A person commits an offense if he intentionally refuses to give his name, residence address, or date of birth to a peace officer who has lawfully arrested the person and requested the information. (b) A person commits an offense if he intentionally gives a false or fictitious name, residence address, or date of birth to a peace officer who has: (1) lawfully arrested the person; (2) lawfully detained the person; or (3) requested the information from a person that the peace officer has good cause to believe is a witness to a criminal offense. (c) Except as provided by Subsections (d) and (e), an offense under this section is: (1) a Class C misdemeanor if the offense is committed under Subsection (a); or (2) a Class B misdemeanor if the offense is committed under Subsection (b). (d) If it is shown on the trial of an offense under this section that the defendant was a fugitive from justice at the time of the offense, the offense is: (1) a Class B misdemeanor if the offense is committed under Subsection (a); or (2) a Class A misdemeanor if the offense is committed under Subsection (b). (e) If conduct that constitutes an offense under this section also constitutes an offense under Section 106.07, Alcoholic Beverage Code, the actor may be prosecuted only under Section 106.07.
+(a) A person commits an offence if he intentionally refuses to give his name, residence address, or date of birth to a peace officer who has lawfully arrested the person and requested the information. (b) A person commits an offence if he intentionally gives a false or fictitious name, residence address, or date of birth to a peace officer who has: (1) lawfully arrested the person; (2) lawfully detained the person; or (3) requested the information from a person that the peace officer has good cause to believe is a witness to a criminal offence. (c) Except as provided by Subsections (d) and (e), an offence under this section is: (1) a Class C misdemeanor if the offence is committed under Subsection (a); or (2) a Class B misdemeanor if the offence is committed under Subsection (b). (d) If it is shown on the trial of an offence under this section that the defendant was a fugitive from justice at the time of the offence, the offence is: (1) a Class B misdemeanor if the offence is committed under Subsection (a); or (2) a Class A misdemeanor if the offence is committed under Subsection (b). (e) If conduct that constitutes an offence under this section also constitutes an offence under Section 106.07, Alcoholic Beverage Code, the actor may be prosecuted only under Section 106.07.

 Providing Advice And Guidance To Those Facing Criminal Charges